CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 Any extrapolation can be misleading, if premises are flawed or the larger scope is ill-defined, but we'll give it a stab-

-So what do we have- an Inventor-AI that is an advanced form of automated & autonomous system (let's call it an AI-AAS, that is somehow an evolution stage beyond the established PID-AAS stage): indeed as a matter of fact rather than a legal opinion from a human standpoint, this Inventor-AI, it is not sentient nor self-aware, it is not a natural person nor and individual (not an NPI)- therefore _**it can’t function within the paradigm of “intent” that first requires to be dealing with an NPI**_, _to be then deployed in relevant bodies of Law (Criminal, Contract, Tort, Trademark as also mentioned, etc.). _
+So what do we have- an Inventor-AI that is an advanced form of automated & autonomous system (let's call it an AI-AAS, that is somehow an evolution stage beyond the established PID-AAS stage): indeed as a matter of fact rather than a legal opinion from a human standpoint, this Inventor-AI, it is not sentient nor self-aware, it is not a natural person nor and individual (not an NPI)- therefore _**it can not function within the paradigm of “intent” that first requires to be dealing with an NPI**, to be then deployed in relevant bodies of Law (Criminal, Contract, Tort, Trademark as also mentioned, etc.)._

 Which connects back to the concept of “crumple zone” whereas the NPI most closely linked to the AI-AAS in the chain of events takes the blame for any consequences of the AI-AAS’s actions.